College Factual by our College Data Analytics Team

 Associate Degree Highest Degree Type

-It's hard to beat Southeast Community College Area if you want to pursue a degree in liberal arts / sciences & humanities.
-Southeast Community College is a moderately-sized public college located in the city of Lincoln.
-This college ranks 11th out of 19 schools for overall quality in the state of Nebraska.
+It's hard to beat Southeast Community College Area if you wish to pursue a degree in liberal arts / sciences & humanities.
+Southeast Community College is a moderately-sized public college located in the large city of Lincoln.
+This college ranks 11th out of 19 colleges for overall quality in the state of Nebraska.

-There were about 128 liberal arts / sciences & humanities students who graduated with this degree at Southeast Community College in the most recent data year.
-Soon after graduation, liberal arts / sciences & humanities degree recipients generally earn an average of $26,231 in their early careers.
+There were roughly 156 liberal arts / sciences & humanities students who graduated with this degree at Southeast Community College in the most recent data year.
+After graduating, liberal arts / sciences & humanities degree recipients typically earn about $26,231 in their early careers.

 More information about a degree in liberal arts / sciences & humanities from Southeast Community College Area